Office Hours: Spring 2019: Tuesday 12 - 1 p.m. and by appointment

-Marilyn Chase is a graduate of Stanford University with a BA in English and also the University of California, Berkeley with a Master of Journalism.
-As a beat reporter, health columnist and senior special writer at the The Wall Street Journal, Chase covered a variety of medical beats including the biotechnology industry, disease research and personal health for 30 years.
+Marilyn Chase is a graduate of Stanford University with honors in English, and UC Berkeley with a Master of Journalism.
+As a beat reporter, health columnist and senior special writer at the The Wall Street Journal, Chase covered tech and medical science for 30 years.
 She is the author of The Barbary Plague: the Black Death in Victorian San Francisco, (Random House, 2003).
-After taking a leave to research a new book-in-progress, Chase is returning in Spring 2018 to teach J219 Mini: “Follow the Money.”
-She is also a visiting lecturer at Stanford’ Journalism Program teaching Narrative Writing in Winter 2018.
+She was a visiting lecturer teaching Narrative Writing at Stanford’s Journalism Program in Winter 2018.
 Now in edit, Chase’s biography of San Francisco sculptor Ruth Asawa — a survivor of WWII internment camps and fervent advocate for art education — is due out from Chronicle Books in Spring 2020.

 Stanford, BA English Lit./Departmental Honors

 University Of California, Berkeley, MA Journalism